bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

 input/output.)

-From the autoregressive property, all we want to do is ensure that we only have connections (recursively) from input :math:`i` to output :math:`j` where :math:`i < j`.
-One way to accomplish this is to not make these connections in the first place, but that's a bit annoying because we can't easily use our existing infrastructure for neural networks.
+From the autoregressive property, all we want to do is ensure that we only have connections (recursively) from inputs :math:`i` to output :math:`j` where :math:`i < j`.
+One way to accomplish this is to not make the unwanted connections in the first place, but that's a bit annoying because we can't easily use our existing infrastructure for neural networks.

-The main observation here is that a connection with weight :math:`0` is the same as no connection at all.
-So all we have to do is zero-out the connections we don't want.
+The main observation here is that a connection with weight zero is the same as no connection at all.
+So all we have to do is zero-out the weights we don't want.
 We can do that easily with a "mask" for each weight matrix which says which connections we want and which we don't.

 This is a simple modification to our standard neural networks.
 Consider a one hidden layer autoencoder with input :math:`x`: